 If the build is completed at an inappropriate planting time the bare soil can be sown with a decorative green manure, to be dug into the ground in autumn.

-Planting will be done by the Sophia's Gardens team, with you taking part also if you wish.
+Planting will be done by my team, with you taking part also if you wish.
 Many happy hours have been shared with clients getting to know their new plants and enjoying the satisfaction of taking part in their garden creation!

 You have a brand new, beautiful, easy-care garden to watch grow and develop; play and relax in; show to the neighbours… So many possibilities!

-If you require assistance with maintenance, we can help you to find a gardener, and the support of regular consultations are available to you.
+If you require assistance with maintenance, I can help you to find a gardener.
+We can arrange ongoing support with regular consultations too.

 Many clients have become good friends and part of our wider family; you will always be welcome to get back in touch.